rpatterson1986/rpatterson1986/README.md

-- 👋 Hi, Robert Patterson
+- 👋 Hi, my name's Robert Patterson.
-- 👀 I’m interested in pursing a career as a Data Analyst
+- 👀 I’m interested in pursing a career as a Data Analyst.
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently expanding my skillset in SQL and Python.

 <!---
 rpatterson1986/rpatterson1986 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.